 - The devil is a solitary animal and usually stays as well as hunts alone.
 However, there are some claims of communal hunting, in which one devil runs prey out of its habitat and a companion attacks.
 For them, eating is a social event.

 - Devils make raucous noise while eating together.
-Their noise can be heard several kilometres away.
-They make this noise to inform other devils to share the food, so that the food is not wasted.
-That is why, the amount of noise they make is correlated to the carcass’s size.
+Their noise can be heard several kilometers away.
+They make this noise to inform other devils to share the food so that the food is not wasted.
+That is why the amount of noise they make is correlated to the carcass’s size.

 - To defecate, devils return to the same place.
 They use a communal location to defecate, which is known as a devil latrine.
 Communal defecation is believed to be a way of communication, however, it is not well understood.

 - Along with vocalizations, Tasmanian devils also use physical gestures to communicate, such as yawning and raising their tails.